Bovina (subtribe): Fossil

 The bovinans have a rich fossil record.
-According to the fossil record and molecular studies, Bubalina and Bovina diverged from one and another from a common ancestor around 13.7 million years ago in the Late Miocene.
+According to the fossil record and molecular studies, Bubalina and Bovina diverged from a common ancestor around 13.7 million years ago in the Late Miocene.
 After arriving into Africa there was a rapid radiation of bovinan species in Africa in the Middle Pliocene.
 Among the diverse genera of African bovinans were two significant genera: Pelorovis and Leptobos.
-According to anatomical and morphological study on the various species of Pelorovis and Leptobos, it is believed the former genus evolved into Bos while the latter genus evolved into Bison during the Late Pliocene of East Africa.
+According to anatomical and morphological study on the various species of Pelorovis and Leptobos, it is believed that the former genus evolved into Bos while the latter genus evolved into Bison during the Late Pliocene of East Africa.
 Both lineages then left Africa and into Eurasia at the end of the Pliocene.
 While Bos inhabited much of Eurasia, some species of Bison had colonized North America by crossing over the Bering Land Bridge in two waves, the first being 135,000 to 195,000 years ago and the second being 21,000 to 45,000 years ago.
-The exact relationships between fossil and extant bovinans problematic.
+The exact relationships between fossil and extant bovinans are problematic.

 Below is the list of fossil species that have been described so far (listed alphabetically):